13 Rosemont Drive Hinsdale, NH 03451 603.256.8261

 And Canine Capers Dog Boarding Service

 The dogs featured below are dogs that have been surrendered to me from families no longer able to care for them for one reason or another, or from shelters where they may be put to death for no reason other than over crowding.
 Sometimes, it's simply a matter of the dog not getting the attention and exercise it needs to be a well adjusted family member.
 Other times, there's been a death in the family, loss of a job, natural disaster, or relocation to other environs.
 As per NH Dep't of Ag. rules, all dogs offered for adoption are Heart Worm Negative, either by virtue of their young age, or by blood test confirmation.
-The adoption fee includes DA2PP, (or similar distemper/parvo vaccination) rabies vaccine, bordatella vaccine (kennel cough), interstate health certificate/pre-transport vet visit, spay/neuter (if age appropriate), negative fecal, worming, flea/tick preventative, and micro-chipping.
+The adoption fee includes DA2PP, (or similar distemper/parvo vaccination) rabies vaccine, bordatella vaccine (kennel cough), interstate health certificate/pre-transport vet visit, spay/neuter (if age appropriate), negative fecal, worming, and flea/tick preventative.

 If you, or any one you know, is interested in learning more about the adoption process or a specific dog, please contact me for more information about the dog and how you can help. doG Bless, Lisa